iterative/dvc.org/content/docs/command-reference/exp/apply.md

 ## Description

-Restores an `experiment` into the workspace as long as no more Git commits have been made after the target experiment (`HEAD` hasn't moved).
+Restores an `experiment` into the workspace, as long as we're on the same project baseline (Git `HEAD`) as when the target experiment was run.
 The experiment can be referenced by name or hash (see `dvc exp run` for details).

-Specifically, `dvc exp apply` changes any files (code, data,
-<abbr>parameters</abbr>, <abbr>metrics</abbr>, etc.) needed to reflect the
+Specifically, `dvc exp apply` checks out any files or directories needed to reflect the experiment conditions and results.
+This can include both with DVC and Git: code, data, <abbr>parameters</abbr>, <abbr>metrics</abbr>, etc.

-experiment conditions and results in the workspace.
-Current changes to the workspace are preserved except if they conflict with the experiment in question.
+> Note that existing changes in the workspace that don't conflict the
+> `experiment` are left alone.
+This may result in a mix of other changes with
+> the ones applied by this command.

-⚠️ Conflicting changes in the workspace are overwritten unless unless `--no-force` is used.
+⚠️ Conflicting changes in the workspace are overwritten unless `--no-force` is used.

 This is typically used after choosing a target `experiment` with `dvc exp show` or `dvc exp diff`, and before committing it to Git (making it [persistent].